EkaterinaMiller/cs241-guides/gif-submission.md

 X11 is an older windowing system which is slowly being phased out.
 That said, it's still likely if you're using older/stable versions of your distro, such as Ubuntu.

 #### Wayland
-Here are some DE-specific implementations:
-- **KDE Plasma - [https://apps.kde.org/spectacle/](Spectacle)** is fairly similar to ShareX in terms of the user interface.
+KDE Plasma has its own recorder, [Spectacle](https://apps.kde.org/spectacle/), which is fairly similar to ShareX in terms of the user interface.
+It may work  on other environments, but it depends on your configuration.
+As it stands, other DEs like GNOME don't have one built-in.

 The agnostic way, which is the way I do it on my DE of choice (Hyprland) is as follows: